Friar-Festus/embedded_programming_course/README.md

 # Embedded Programming Course

 In which I go through [Miro Samek's Course](https://www.state-machine.com/video-course/) using the EK-TM4C1294XL development board and Code Composer Studio (CCS) with GCC.
+CCS is currently (July 2021) at v10.3.1.

 ## Motivation